Soccer-Germany coach Loew to leave a year early after summer Euros tournament | Sports-Games

 Loew, who has a contract until 2022, led Germany to the World Cup title in 2014 and the 2017 Confederations Cup but his team crashed out of the first round in the 2018 World Cup and has been struggling to perform at top level in recent years.
 "I take this step consciously, full of pride and also very thankful and with uninterrupted motivation for the Euro," Loew said in a statement.

 The 61-year-old first joined the team in 2004 as assistant to Juergen Klinsmann before taking over in 2006.
 He led them to the Euro 2008 final before winning the World Cup six years later, having coached them so far in 189 games, with 120 wins and 31 defeats.
 A prolific striker in Germany's second division, Loew's first major coaching job was at VfB Stuttgart in 1996.
-He had further stops at clubs in Turkey and Austria before joining Germany in 2004 as assistant coach.
+After further stops at clubs in Turkey and Austria he joined Germany in 2004 as assistant coach.

 "I am proud because it was an honour for me to work for my country and because for almost 17 years I have worked with the best players in the country," Loew said.
 "We are joined by great triumphs and painful defeats but most of all many magic moments."
 His brand of football turned Germany into an attack-minded and highly skilled team in contrast to the past image of the hardworking Germans who made up for their lack of skills with raw power and determination.